Frustrated State Department employees hire attorneys, charging 'political retribution'

 In an open letter in November from the president of the American Foreign Service Association (AFSA), a union for US foreign service personnel, excoriated the State Department's leadership, warning the top ranks of the foreign service are leaving "at a dizzying speed."
 The State Department disputes that assertion and says the number of senior foreign service members serving is comparable to the start of the Obama administration.

 The issue of senior officers being reassigned has drawn the attention of influential Democrats on Capitol Hill.
-Elijah Cummings, ranking member of the House Committee on Oversight and Government Reform, told CNN he is "deeply concerned that State Department employees are being pulled away from their critical duties relating to national security and foreign policy and ordered them instead to perform FOIA tasks outside of their areas of expertise-apparently with little or no effort to transfer their core responsibilities to other qualified officials."
+Elijah Cummings, ranking member of the House Committee on Oversight and Government Reform, told CNN he is "deeply concerned by reports that the Trump administration has pulled many senior career State Department employees from their critical duties relating to national security and foreign policy and ordered them instead to perform FOIA tasks outside of their areas of expertise-apparently with little or no effort to transfer their core responsibilities to other qualified officials."

 "This administration has already done serious harm to American diplomacy by forcing seasoned officials out and ignoring the expertise of career State Department professionals," Rep. Eliot Engel, the top Democrat on the House Foreign Affairs Committee, told CNN: "If the allegations are true that the administration is punishing public servants as a form of political retribution, those responsible must face consequences.
 I intend to get answers about this."

-Note: CORRECTION: This story has been updated to more accurately reflect Cummings' description of the Trump administration's involvement with the reassigning of State Department employees.